bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module2_lab/mod2_lab_gprofiler.md

 Adjust parameters.

 4a.
-Select the following ‘Options’ by checking the corresponding boxes:
+Select the following *Options* by checking the corresponding boxes:

 * *Significant only* - select options if you want g:Profiler to return only pathways that are significant (FDR < 0.05).